clemensfiedler/academic-kickstart/content/home/about.md

 +++

 # About Me
-I'm an ever-curious, driven & hard-working person and enjoy seeking and overcoming the puzzles that everyday life presents me with.
+I'm an ever-curious, driven & hard-working person and enjoy seeking and overcoming the puzzles in my professional, academic and personal life.

 Professionally, I'm a Ph.D.
-Student in Economics at Tilburg University specializing in the competition and innovation in software and other high-tech markets.
-The goal of my research is to understand what drives firms to innovate.
-How can we increase firms' incentives to do so?
-How is this different in modern software markets with interconnectet products and asymmetric firms?
+Student in Economics at Tilburg University specializing in competition and innovation in software and other high-tech markets.
+The goal of my research is to understand what drives firms to innovate and how their behavior is impacted by the unique characteristics of these modern market.
+Doing so will give us a new perspective on how to increase firms' incentives to invest in R\&D and provide high-quality products.
+Within my research I make heavy use of analytical and numerical procedures including market simulation and webscraping.

 My supervisors are [Jan Boone](http://janboone.github.io/homepage/) & [Florian Schütt](https://sites.google.com/site/schuettflorian/).